arnobt78/Vehicle-Routing-Problem-Time-Windows-Solver-Comparison--Python-Project/README.md

 ---

-## Project Overview
+## Project Details

-The VRPTW is a classic combinatorial optimization problem that extends the Vehicle Routing Problem (VRP) by adding time windows for customer visits.
-This project benchmarks and compares several well-known algorithms on standard datasets (e.g., Solomon's instances) and visualizes their performance.
+The Vehicle Routing Problem with Time Windows (VRPTW) is a classic combinatorial optimization problem that extends the basic Vehicle Routing Problem (VRP) by adding constraints on service time windows for each customer.
+The challenge is to determine optimal routes for a fleet of vehicles to service a set of customers within their specified time windows, minimizing total travel cost.
+This project benchmarks and compares several well-known metaheuristic algorithms on standard datasets (e.g., Solomon's instances) and visualizes their performance.

 **Algorithms Compared:**
 - Hybrid Genetic Search (HGS)